YongliHe23/rl-group-project-team13/project6-safe-rl/custom_env/point_gather/README.md

 # Point Gather Environment Port

-This folder contains a Safety-Gymnasium port of the Point Gather environment used in the CPO paper.
+This folder contains a Safety-Gymnasium Point Gather port inspired by the Point-Gather task used in the CPO paper.

 ## Scope